Hospital Visiting Policies & Guidelines

 Cape Cod Hospital and Falmouth Hospital offer a wide range of services to make your stay a comfortable, healing experience.
 If you or your family members and friends require services not listed, please inform your nurse.

-For visitor information including parking, visiting hours, cafeteria and more, please choose your location below:
+For visitor information including parking, cafeteria and more, please choose your location below:

 Cape Cod Hospital